For a while now, both Bones and His Heir have been haunting me.

 "Sweet Pea!
 Aphelandra!"

-"Where is Princess-sama?"
+"Where is the princess?"
 Marguerite asked, scanning the empty canal eagerly.

 "Just on the other side of the gate."
 Sweet Pea replied, crossing her arms over her large bosom, and the smirk on her lips widened to a bright grin.
 "They'll be coming in any second now."

 "Oooh!"
 Aphelandra jumped up and down, clapping her hands together with excitement.
-"I can't wait for the return of Princess-sama!"
+"I can't wait for the return of the princess!"

 "And Luffy, too, I hope."
 Ameria chimed in with a somewhat worried smile.

 "Don't worry."
 Marguerite placed a comforting hand upon Ameria's shoulder.
-"I know Princess-sama made sure that Luffy returned safely."
+"I know Princess made sure that Luffy returned safely."

 Ameria fought to agree.
 She knew her captain could always prevail through the toughest situations, but she couldn't shake off the nagging feeling that something was…wrong.